-The talent section is currently being rebuilt, so in the mean time use these lists along with the information below to choose your builds!
+Use these lists along with the information below to choose your builds!
 As always, don't be afraid to customize talents to the encounter or your group's composition.

-- Lifecycles/Spirit of the Crane
+- Soul of the Forest

 Level 15 (Tier 1)